vadimgrn/usbip-win2/README.md

 - [System Worker Threads](https://docs.microsoft.com/en-us/windows-hardware/drivers/kernel/system-worker-threads) are used to initiate receive operation

 ## Differences with [cezanne/usbip-win](https://github.com/cezanne/usbip-win)
-- x86 build is removed
-- Server (stub driver) is removed
-- UDE driver is removed, it is superseded by WDM driver
-- Client (UDE driver)
-  - Significantly refactored and improved
-  - The core of the driver was rewritten from scratch
+- Brand new UDE driver was written from scratch
-  - attacher.exe (usbip_xfer.exe) is no longer used
+- InnoSetup installer is used for installation of drivers and userspace stuff
+- Windows 10 v.2004 or later is required
 - C++ 20 is used for all projects
 - Visual Studio 2022 is used
-- InnoSetup installer is used for installation of the driver and userspace stuff
+- Server (stub driver) is removed
+- x86 build is removed

 ## Build